Healthy Ireland in Cork Kerry Community Healthcare

 Staff of Cork Kerry Community Healthcare and South/ South West Hospital Group, their families and friends were invited to the annual Staff Health & Wellbeing Day at the beautiful Doneraile Park.
 Doneraile Park is the stunning centrepiece of one of Ireland’s most beautiful estates.
 Located on the banks of the Awbeg river in north Co.
 Cork, the house dates from the 1720s, The Park comprises approximately 166 hectares and is an outstanding example of an 18th century landscaped park in the 'Capability Brown' style.
 Mature groves of deciduous trees, several restored water features and a number of deer herds can be viewed along the many pathways within the Park.
 The pathways are generally accessible for people with special needs.
 Our event will be held in a specially sectioned area of the park for exclusive use of our staff.
 A FREE Tour of the Gardens and a FREE Tour of the recently restored Doneraile Court House will be available as part of our programme.

 Making Every Contact Count

 Cork Kerry Community Healthcare is implementing Making Every Contact Count at pilt sites across Cork and Kerry and in Primary Care, Mental health, Older Persons & Disability Settings.
-To find out more and sign up for Making Every Contact Count online training click on this link
+Sign up for Making Every Contact Count online training